Sterling Price (1809 – 1867)

 In February 1861 Price sought election as a Conditional Unionist delegate to a state convention, which the state legislature had created to decide if Missouri would remain in the Union.
 At the convention, Price as a former governor was elected by his fellow delegates to preside over the proceedings and thus did not take part in the debates.
 In the end, the convention rejected secession and urged Missouri to act as a mediator between the North and South to help find a peaceful solution to the crisis.

-Until Nathaniel Lyon led Union forces to capture a state militia camp near St. Louis, Price apparently remained undecided about what course he would take during the war.
+, Price apparently remained undecided about what course he would take during the war.
 While marching the captured militia men to the St. Louis Arsenal, Lyon’s troops fired into a group of civilians who apparently attacked them in some manner.
 The details of this incident remain controversial and unclear.
 Each side held the other responsible, leading to greater divisions among Missourians.
 Price, who witnessed the event, immediately traveled to Jefferson City to offer his military services to Governor Jackson.
 After some hesitation, Jackson appointed him to command the state militia.

 General Price in Missouri

 This lithograph depicts secessionist Governor Claiborne Fox Jackson and Confederate General Sterling Price being forced to run from Boonville by Union General Nathaniel Lyon on June 17, 1861.
 The three men are depicted as “strayed” animals.
 The lithograph is by Ehrgott & Forbriger in Cincinnati.